These dark chocolate brownies are as rich and fudgy as you can get. They are impossibly smooth, decadent, and dare I say... a little bit sexy?

 - Stir in the dry ingredients until completely smooth.
 (Beat briefly with an electric mixer if stirring isn't getting the batter smooth.)

-- Pour the batter into the prepared pan and bake for about 1 hour and 15 minutes, until the brownies are pulling slightly away from the sides of the pan and a toothpick inserted in the center comes out mostly - but not completely - clean.
+- Pour the batter into the prepared pan and bake for 50-60 minutes, until the brownies are pulling slightly away from the sides of the pan and a toothpick inserted in the center comes out mostly - but not completely - clean.
 (Check the brownies after 1 hour of baking.)

-- Store at room temperature or in the refrigerator, in an air tight container, for up to 1 week, or wrap individually and store in the freezer for up to 2 months.
+- How to store these brownies: Store at room temperature or in the refrigerator, in an air tight container, for up to 1 week, or wrap individually and store in the freezer for up to 3 months.

 Nutrition Information: